exercism/pharo-smalltalk/exercises/resistor-color-duo/README.md

 ## Downloading

-To download this exercise in Pharo, type: `resistor-color-duo` into the `Exercism | Fetch Exercise` package menu prompt (right click on the Exercism package in the Pharo System Browser).
-You can also submit your solution from the same menu for any selected package.
-You don't normally need to use the exercism cli (as indicated on the right hand panel).
+To download this exercise in Pharo, type: `resistor-color-duo` into the `Exercism | Fetch new exercise` top menu prompt (or right click on any `Exercise@<Name>` package in the Pharo System Browser).

+When you are finished writing and testing your solution, and want to submit it, you should right click on the `Exercise@ResistorColorDuo` package and choose `Exercism | Submit exercise` in the context menu.
+You DON'T use the exercism cli (as indicated on the right hand panel).

 ## Running The Tests

 Tests can be run directly from the Pharo IDE, by clicking on the test orb next to any test.
 The SUnit convention is that the provided `ResistorColorDuoTest`, will test the functionality of `ResistorColorDuo`.

-If you are still stuck, the track documentation has more detailed help on [running tests](https://exercism.io/tracks/pharo/tests).
+If you are still stuck, the track documentation has detailed help for [running tests](https://exercism.io/tracks/pharo/tests).

 ## Language and Environment Help